 Some great authors to read for this purpose are Jane Austen (author of Pride and Prejudice) and Henry James (author of The Bostonians).
-For History passages specifically, you can try reading some speeches from the Civil War era, or from the Suffragette movement.
+For History passages specifically, you can try reading speeches from the Civil War era, or from the Suffragette movement.

 Many of the History passages on the New SAT are related to the Civil War (topics such as slavery and the abolition movement), or to the struggle for women’s rights, including the right to vote.
-So, any reading you do of speeches from figures such Abraham Lincoln or Susan B. Anthony will be good preparation for the Reading test, as well.
+Any reading you do of speeches from figures such Abraham Lincoln or Susan B. Anthony will be good preparation for the Reading test, as well.

 Take Notes While You Read